Hi, I’m Julian, welcome to a cluster of my favourite Europe photos on Bugbog

 At first glance this looks like a large green ball in front of Paris’ Hotel de Ville.
 On second glance it’s very, very odd.
 In fact it fits the wtf! category perfectly.
 See Weird Stuff in Paris for a full explanation.

 I loved this statue in Paris’ Tuileries Gardens and worked hard to get the big wheel in just about the right position to turn the gorgeous creature into a juggler.

 When visiting Zurich on a day trip I was pleasantly surprised how relaxed the city was since it has a stern and businesslike reputation.
 This, however, is the Swiss National Museum on a sunny day in the summer and the central courtyard was decked out for a DansPalais rave.
 The globe was quite wide and attached by a chain from above.
 As usual a lot of angle/distance/lens fiddling was required to erase other disco elements.
-More Zurich Photos
+More Europe photos from Zurich

 A Basque sculpture on Monte Urgull in San Sebastian Donostia, one of our favourite European cities, in Spain’s Basque country.
 The angles were slightly exaggerated by the wide-angle lens but the metalwork is still massive and dramatic.
 The woman there was not posing, just taking a moment.